 After the Rave experience Prince clearly wanted to turn the page.
 His name was legally Prince again.
 He left pop music behind, hired a band of jazz musicians and released The Rainbow Children six months later.
 “The Greatest Romance Ever Sold” and its pile of remixes remain as a reminder of his attempt to fit in to late-90’s pop music.

 Again, it’s not a bad song.
 It’s just boring, especially for Prince.
-I’ll give “The Greatest Romance Ever Sold” an average 2.5 out of 5 stars and recommend you go with the Eve remix if you’re gonna check it out.
+I recommend you go with the Eve remix if you’re gonna check it out.